 From our friends in Youth Ministry

-thESource petitioned you, our community members, for your favorite summer MustDo activities.
-Here's what y'all had to say (to add ideas of your own, please visit our FORUM!)
+youthESource petitioned you, our community members, for your favorite summer Must-Do activities.
+Here’s what y’all had to say.
+(Feel free to add more ideas in the comments!)

 Doug Widger, DCE